 More photos showing a double form, and tubers.

 Anemone nemorosa L., accepted by some authorities as Anemonoides nemorosa (L.) Holub, is a very common wild flower in the woods around Cologne, Germany, typically blooming in the first week of April, often covering the floors of beech forests.
 Photos by Jamie Vande and John Lonsdale.
-The last picture was taken in the woods near Aberfeldy, Scotland by Bob Rutemoeller in May 2004.
+The fourth picture was taken in the woods near Aberfeldy, Scotland by Bob Rutemoeller in May 2004.
 The last picture shows a pink, nodding form which usually grows between the common up-facing white form on the Swabian alp, southern Germany.
 It makes up about 20% of the population in that area.
 This species is rhizomatous.

 There are several double forms available.
-Picture 1 shows a green fringed garden seedling: A new cultivar appeared in my garden this year, growing between 'Vestal', which has a tuft of short white petals in the centre, and 'Bracteata' which is an unstable mix of green and white petals that varies from one flower to another, or from year to year.
+Picture 1 shows a green fringed garden seedling: A new cultivar appeared in Diane Whitehead's garden some year, growing between 'Vestal', which has a tuft of short white petals in the centre, and 'Bracteata' which is an unstable mix of green and white petals that varies from one flower to another, or from year to year.
 The new flower has a green-tinged fimbriated centre tuft that is longer than that of 'Vestal'.
 Picture 2 by by John Lonsdale shows Anemone nemorosa 'Kath Dryden', photo 3 shows 'Amelia', in which the transition between leaves and petals is blurred.
 The cultivar 'Blue Eyes' actually starts out pure white and needs a few days before the name-giving darker center becomes visible.

 Anemone palmata is from the Iberian Peninsula.
 It has wonderful succulent leaves, all basal, and rather tall stems bearing the most brilliant yellow, large "daisy-type" flowers.
 Its rhizome is a fingerlike one that can be divided up carefully.
-It would be a perfect plant for warm Mediterranean-climate areas, but it has failed outdoors here even in a warmer than average winter.
-It grows splendidly in the bulb frame, though.
+It would be a perfect plant for warm Mediterranean-climate areas.
+In Portland, Oregon, it has survived winter temperatures around 17 degrees F without protection, though it grows more vigorously with overhead cover.
 The first photo was taken by Jane McGary.
 The next two were taken by Mary Sue Ittner who writes: "This is a close-up of the yellow flower from plants obtained from Jane and blooming March 2006 in Northern California where they have survived outside in a very wet winter.
 I didn't see the plant in 2007, but it is back in 2008."

 Anemone pavonina is a plant from the Mediterranean (France to Turkey) where it occurs in open stony places.
 It is similar to Anemone coronaria .
 Flowering in spring, flowers are red, pink or purple.
 It prefers a warm sunny position.
 Photos by Mary Sue Ittner.
 The last photo was taken in a later year of the same plant, but the flower that year had a white center.

 Anemone ranunculoides is a rhizomatous species that should not be allowed to dry out.
 This species with yellow flowers is from Europe and blooms in the spring.
 It is unique in having up to three flowers per stem.
 Where their areas overlap, it can hybridize with A. nemorosa, creating the pale yellow natural hybrid Anemone xLipsiensis, named after the German city of Leipzig where it was first recorded.
 Photo 1 by John Lonsdale, remainder by David Pilling.
 Photo 2 is of commercially supplied roots on a light blue 10 mm grid; photos 3-5 are of the resulting plants two years later.